awsdocs/aws-cloud9-user-guide/doc_source/sample-cdk.md

 ### Step 1\.3: Install TypeScript<a name="sample-cdk-install-typescript"></a>

 1. Confirm whether you already have TypeScript installed\.
-To do this, with the terminal session still open in the IDE, run the command\-line TypeScript compiler with the ** `--version` ** option\.
+To do this, with the terminal session still open in the IDE, run the command line TypeScript compiler with the ** `--version` ** option\.

    ```
    tsc --version